Subtitles and Transcript

 1:36 So why would I worry?
 Because this is what I do.
 This is what I teach.
 It's what I study.
 It's what I treat.
 And I know that kids get concussed every year.
 In fact, more than four million people sustain a concussion every year, and these data are just among kids under 14 who were seen in emergency rooms.
 And so when kids sustain a concussion, we talk about them getting dinged or getting their bell rung, but what is it that we're really talking about?
 Let's take a look.

-5:50 So how do we guarantee the safety of our kids?
-How can we 100 percent guarantee the safety of our kids?
-Let me tell you what I've come up with.
-(Laughter) If only.
+6:06 If only.
 My little boy's right there, and he's like, "She's not kidding.
 She's totally not kidding."
-So in all seriousness, should my kid play football?
+So in all seriousness: Should my kid play football?
 Should your kid play football?
 I don't know.
 But I do know there are three things you can do.
 The first: study up.
 You have to be familiar with the issues we're talking about today.
 There are some great resources out there.

-8:35 So, should Vander play football?
-I can't say no, but I can guarantee that every time he leaves the house that kid's wearing a helmet -- like to the car, or at school.
-So whether athlete, scholar, over-protected kid, neurotic mom, or otherwise, here's my baby, Vander, reminding you to mind your matter.
+8:32 So ...
+Should Vander play football?
+I can't say no, but I can guarantee that every time he leaves the house, that kid's wearing a helmet — like, to the car, or at school.
+So whether athlete, scholar, overprotected kid, neurotic mom, or otherwise, here's my baby, Vander, reminding you to mind your matter.

 9:05 Thank you.